chaoss/wg-metrics-development/focus-areas/who/contributor-location.md

 # Contributor Location

+Question: What is the location of contributors?

 ## Description

-Goal: To determine the location of the contributor.
+To determine the location of the contributor.

 ## Objectives